One-shot Federated Learning without Server-side Training: Discussions

 \section{Discussions}

 In this paper, we propose a novel model aggregation method MA-Echo for one-shot FL.
 Compared to retraining a global model by Knowledge Distillation, MA-Echo does not need public data and has no training procedure.
-Compared with the traditional pure parameter aggregation methods suchs us OT~\cite{singh2020model}, MA-Echo makes the first attempt to utilize auxiliary the null-space projection matrices to aggregate model parameters, which clearly improves the performance.
-In the following we discuss the situations under which MA-Echo may not work.
-We point out these unresolved issues in this paper and leave them to our future work. \begin{itemize} \item When using the projection matrix $P$ to to build the objective Eq.\ref{mom2}, the input feature $\mathbf{x}$ and parameter $\mathbf{w}$ have the same dimensionality $d$ by default.
+Compared with the traditional pure parameter aggregation methods such us OT~\cite{singh2020model}, MA-Echo makes the first attempt to utilize auxiliary the null-space projection matrices to aggregate model parameters, which clearly improves the performance.
+In the following we discuss three points that may receive attention: \begin{itemize} \item \textbf{The situations under which MA-Echo may not work.} When using the projection matrix $P$ to to build the objective Eq.\ref{mom2}, the input feature $\mathbf{x}$ and parameter $\mathbf{w}$ have the same dimensionality $d$ by default.
 In this case, if the rank of the feature subspace is close to $d$, then the rank of the null space of feature is close to $0$, so it is difficult to find an orthogonal direction to make $\mathbf{x}^\top(\mathbf{w}-\mathbf{w}_i)=0$.
 A potential solution is to flexibly increase the dimensionality of $\mathbf{w}$ or perform dimensionality reduction on the data matrix $X$, so that there can be more degrees of freedom to find the orthogonal direction (not necessarily strictly orthogonal, but can minimize the loss in Eq.\ref{mom2} ).

-\item When applying MA-Echo in multi-rounds federated learning, we assume that each client is willing to upload local model parameters and the Null-space projection matrices constructed based on the local data.
-When this assumption does not hold, MA-Echo will not work.
-Note that compared to models based on batch normalization layers, such as ResNet, the projection matrix does not reveal more private information; As a statistic, the mean or the variance stored in BN layer contains more sensitive information than the projection matrix. \end{itemize}